 - Increase the bass a bit in the low-end range.
 This will be a band with a frequency of 60Hz or close to it – this depends on your particular EQ.
 You can then increase it a bit in the band above it and hear the results (ex.: 120Hz band, which is still bass but on the lower end of mid range sound & vocals).

-- If you hear “harshness” and the vocals and instruments in music sound like they’re grating on your nerves, you probably need to decrease mid range sound.
+- If you hear “harshness” and the vocals and musical instrument detail, you probably need to decrease mid range sound.
 Start with a band around 1KHz and decrease by about 3dB and listen for improvement.
 If there isn’t any, set it back to 0, then move up to 2KHz, 4KHz, and so on as needed.

-Our ears are most sensitive in the midrange span of sounds so that’s often one of the biggest problem areas of speakers that need attention.
+Our ears are most sensitive in the mid range frequencies so that’s often one of the first areas that need equalization.
 Tweeters very often need some increase at the high end, too.
 It’s a huge problem with factory-installed tweeters that have a poor response (sound output) at the highest end of the sound range.

 It’s also a common issue since many car tweeters are mounted in a location where they’re pointing away from you.
-That’s because tweeters are most effective with a directional installation where they’re facing your ears (called “on-axis”) and not to the side or away from them.
+That’s because tweeters are most effective with a directional installation where they’re facing your ears (called “on-axis”) and not to the side or away from your head.

 If not, you’ll hear get a fairly high loss in the treble range in music.